charliemachoka/BootcampProject/readme.md

     >`https://github.com/charliemachoka/BootcampProject`

 *  Navigate to the repo's folder on your computer

-*  Install the app's backend dependencies.
-For best results, using a [virtual environment]
+*  Activate the virtual Environment using Terminal
-  *  `pip install -r requirements`
+*  on Terminal type (main.py) to run the app
-*  Install the app's database.
-The default `SQlalchemy` was used for development.
+*  Refresh Your browser and go to local host 127.0.0.1:5000